mph-/lcapy/doc/tutorial.rst

 Schematics
 ==========

-Schematics can be generated from a netlist and from one port networks.
+Schematics can be generated from a netlist and from one-port networks.
 In both cases the drawing is performed using the LaTeX Circuitikz package.
 The schematic can be displayed interactively or saved to a pdf or png file.